Bechamel Sauce

 Soubise Sauce

 1 Lbs of Onions finely diced, cooked slowly in 60g of Butter without browning.
-Simmer with sauce 15 minutes and force through a fine Sieve.
+Simmer with sauce 15 minutes and force through a fine sieve.

 Tomato Soubise Sauce

-2 C Thick Tomato Puree to Soubise Sauce.
+2 C Thick Tomato Purée to Soubise Sauce.

-Bechamel Sauce for Lasagna
+Béchamel sauce for Lasagna

-For Lasagna just the Classic Bechamel or Bechamel Sauce with 1 Cup of Parmigiano Reggiano Cheese added in is good for Lasagna.
+For Lasagna, just the Classic Béchamel or Béchamel sauce with 1 Cup of Parmigiano Reggiano Cheese added in is good for Lasagna.

 Equipment